groundh0g/codetopia.com/book/codecamps/ch06-camp2012-survival.md

 tagline: "Camp 2012 - Survival"
 tags : []
 status: [stub]
+lastReviewedOn: "2015-08-25 00:00:00 -0500"
 ---
 {% include JB/setup %}

 ## Overview

+![The 2012 Campers](images/camp2012students.jpg)

 Landry Academy's Computer Camp 2012 had five students, ages 15 and 16, many of whom had never touched a compiler before this class.

-![The 2012 Campers](images/camp2012students.jpg)

 On the first day, we spent several hours installing the tools that we needed to create games.
 We had a brainstorming session while we waited for the installers to do their magic, planning what type of game we would build.
 I was campaigning for a _Rock Band_ / _Guitar Hero_ style game, but the class decided to design a platformer game (ala _Super Mario Bros._).